 Where’s the Penguin?

 Where’s the Penguin? is the most durable, lovable, lift-the-flap peekaboo-style board book we’ve come across.
 While our 1-year-old has shredded most of his lift-the-flap and other interactive books, this one has stayed completely intact due to its fabric flaps.
+If all baby books were made this durable, it would be awesome!

 Our baby loves this book, loves searching for the animals, and can easily turn the pages.
-It’s also less commonplace than some of the older books on this list and is therefore less likely to be a duplicate gift.
+It’s also less commonplace than some of the older books on this list and is, therefore, less likely to be a duplicate gift.
 Where’s the Penguin? is highly recommended!

 Check Out Where’s the Penguin?

 Goodnight Moon is a classic bedtime book for babies.
 The lulling and rhythmic words really do seem to put kids to sleep.
 The story makes no sense to adults but 1-year-olds love it!
 Plus, the pictures are quite beautiful.
 Even if your little one cannot understand words, she might love pictures.
+As you can see from the cover, it’s a very colorful book and is a classic story for your baby’s library.

 Check Out Goodnight Moon